hibtc/cpymad/doc/installation/windows/pythonxy.rst

 Build libmadx
 ~~~~~~~~~~~~~

-Download and extract the `MAD-X source`_ from SVN.
+Download and extract the latest `MAD-X source`_ tag from SVN.

 .. note::